zemi-gh/pc-optimizing/README.md

-# 🖥️ PC Optimizing Toolkit
+# PC Optimizing Toolkit

-A complete **PC optimization and system performance guide** focused
+A complete **PC optimization and system performance guide** focused on:

+-   Higher and more stable performance\
+-   Lower system latency\
+-   Network stability\
+-   Windows cleanup\
-on: - Higher and more stable performance - Lower system latency - Network stability - Windows cleanup - Hardware and driver diagnostics
+-   Hardware and driver diagnostics

 This repository is built for **any Windows PC user** who wants **maximum stability, responsiveness, and efficiency**.

 ------------------------------------------------------------------------

-## 📚 Table of Contents
+## Table of Contents

 1. Tool Categories\
 2. Performance & FPS Tools\